KonstantinTomashevich/Sober/README.md

     # Also, if service depends on other services, it's better to provide
     # implementation for this service as public used service inside library variant.

-    # Use sober_naming_* functions to names of targets, that are created by Sober.
+    # Use sober_naming_* functions to get names of targets, that are created by Sober.
     sober_naming_variant_target (<LibraryName> <VariantName> IMPLEMENTATION_LIBRARY_TARGET)
     sober_implementation_link_library ("${IMPLEMENTATION_LIBRARY_TARGET}")
 sober_implementation_end ()